0xZ0F/linuxupdate/README.md

 The script updates and upgrades once redundently (runs both upgrade and update twice).

 ### Note:
-This script was made for my personal use, it's not perfect.
-I tried to make it prettier but again, it was made for personal use.
+This script was originally made for my personal use, it's not perfect.
+I tried to make it prettier for sharing but again, it was originally made for personal use.
 I decided to share the script if someone else thought it would be helpful.
 Feel free to submit and issue but don't expect it to be fixed anytime soon :)

 # Follow me on Twitter: @0xZ0F